Since Chubb’s founding, we have considered engagement with a wide range of global stakeholders—customers, employees, agents

 Our Agents and Brokers

-courses dealing with subjects including technical insurance issues, management, leadership, ethics and sales.
+advanced courses on technical insurance issues, management, leadership, ethics and sales.
 We also support agents and brokers

 Chubb maintains relationships with federal and state regulators, agencies and legislative bodies to share our views on a range

-included support for legislation promoting tax equity for domestic partners, prohibiting employee discrimination
+included support for legislation promoting tax equity for domestic partners, prohibiting employee discrimination on the basis

 of sexual orientation or gender identity and an optional federal charter to enhance regulatory uniformity in the United States.

 View our most recent political contributions report.
 Reports for prior years are also available for review: 2012, 2011.

 Chubb supports the needs of local communities by maintaining a long-term presence in them.
 We also provide our time, expertise